93% of Google searches now end without a click

 - Rewrite your top 10 articles with answer blocks at the top

-- Rewrite meta titles + descriptions into question format
+- Rewrite meta titles and descriptions into question format

 Week 3: Entity strengthening